hyperoslo/capistrano-foreman/README.md

 This gem provides the following Capistrano tasks:

 * `foreman:setup` exports the Procfile and starts application services
-* `foreman:export` exports the Procfile to Ubuntu's upstart scripts
+* `foreman:export` exports the Procfile to process management format
 * `foreman:restart` restarts the application services
 * `foreman:start` starts the application services
 * `foreman:stop` stops the application services